sap-tutorials/Tutorials/tutorials/cai-bot-getting-started/cai-bot-getting-started.md

   - How to train your chatbot (to understand people)
   - How to give your chatbot skills

 ---

 [ACCORDION-BEGIN [Step 1: ](Create SAP Conversational AI account)]

 Go to [https://cai.tools.sap/](https://cai.tools.sap/), and click **Sign Up** in the upper-right corner.

-Create an account with your email address, or with your [GitHub](http://github.com/) account.
+Follow the instructions for creating an account.

 ![Sign up](Signup.png)

 You will get an email with a link to validate your account.

 [DONE]
 [ACCORDION-END]